Moebirdie/Week-One-BootCamp/README.md

-# Week-One-BootCamp
+# Week-One-BootCamp - Horiseon Website
-This is the week one homework repository
+This is the week one challenge repository

 ## Description